digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/contributing-guide/slackcoc.md

 #### 4. Post in public

-Please don't direct message any individual member of ToolJet community without their explicit permission, independent of reason.
+Please don't direct message any individual member of JumpStart community without their explicit permission, independent of reason.
 Your question might be helpful for other community members.

 #### 5. Don't spam tags

-ToolJet's community of volunteer is very active and helpful, generally avoid tagging members unless it is urgent.
+JumpStart's community of volunteer is very active and helpful, generally avoid tagging members unless it is urgent.

 #### 6. Use threads for discussion